Altinn/altinn-studio-docs/content/app/development/ux/components/Summary2/_index.en.md

 ## Usage

-The Summary2 component lets you display a summary of either a component, page or layoutset, either in the current or previous tasks.
+The Summary2 component lets you display a summary of either a component, page or layoutSet, either in the current or previous tasks.

 It is customizable to suit your needs, and is also used for generating PDFs.